masoudrahimi39/SpeedyShortcuts/README.md

     sh /usr/local/bin/Shortcuts_for_ubuntu/search_google.sh
     ```

    8.4 Click the Add Shortcut… button.
-In the Add Custom Shortcut window, hold down `shift` + `alt` + `g`.
+In the Add Custom Shortcut window, hold down any shortcut you want like `shift` + `alt` + `g`.

    8.5 Click Add.

+    !
+These shortcuts can be chosen based on your convenience

 ## Usage

-These shortcuts can be chosen based on your convenience, but first, you must change them in the files in the Shortcuts_for_ubuntu and Shortcuts_for_windows directory.

 ### Windows
+These shortcuts can be chosen based on your convenience, but first, you must change them in the files in the Shortcuts_for_windows directory.
 <pre>
-Select any text, and press `ctrl` + `c` to  copy it to the clipboard, then press any shortcut you want like below:
+Select any text, and press `ctrl` + `c` to  copy it to the clipboard, then press any shortcut from below:
 - Google search         → `shift` + `alt` + `g`
 - Google Translate      → `shift` + `alt` + `c`
 - Youtube search        → `shift` + `alt` + `v`